dmitrytrager/fs.github.com/dev/ci-semaphoreapp.md

 4. Add newly created user to colloborators for your project.

+### Migrations and other tasks after deploy

+If you want to run, for example, db migrations on heroku after deploy, you should first include heroku gem in your test environment.
+Then you need pass api key of the new collaborator you just created to build script.
+For example, via parameter:

+     script/ci_deploy master your-heroku-app-name heroku-api-key private-key-encoded-with-base64

+This will prevent heroku from asking your credentials during tasks run.
+Of cource, deploy script should be updated accordingly.

 ## Campfire notifications

 You can setup Campfire notification for each build: